ottlinger/mailclena/README.md

 ## How to run and use the application

-You need to checkout the application and build it with the help of [Java](https://java.sun.com) and [Maven](https://maven.apache.org/).
+You need to check out the application and build it with the help of [Java](https://java.sun.com) and [Maven](https://maven.apache.org/).

 ```
 $ mvn